December 7, 2021; revised December 10, 2021; August 27, 2022; January 25, 2023 (#8)

 7. Therefore, we generate numerous saṅkhāra during the day.
 That was true for the Buddha and Arahants as well.
 As long as one lives in this world, one will generate kāya, vaci, and mano saṅkhāra.

 - That is why it is foolish to translate “avijjā nirodhā saṅkhāra nirodho” as “When ignorance ceases, choices cease” or “from the cessation of ignorance, there is the cessation of volitional processes” in the two translations cited in the post, “Distortion of Pāli Keywords in Paṭicca Samuppāda.”
-We can also see that the English words “choices” and “volitional processes” are not applicable for some types of saṅkhāra.
+We can also see that the English words “choices” and “volitional processes” do not apply to some types of saṅkhāra.
 For example, there is no need to make “choices” or “mental formations (consciously)” to breathe, but breathing involves kāya saṅkhāra.

 - Those translators don’t seem to realize that only abhisaṅkhāra will cease to arise in an Arahant.
 An Arahant would not have a trace of avijjā but obviously would generate all three types of saṅkhāra discussed above!